dohahnhtwg/klima-results-cache/README.md

 # \<klima-results-cache\>

-Gives an element access to Klima results
+Gives an element access to Klima results.
+Just add the klima.KlimaResultsBehavior to the list of behaviors of the the elment which should access the results.
+There are currently two methods to access the results.
+The getTableData method converts the results in a format for the vaadin-grid element.
+While the getChartData method converts the results in a format for the google-chart element.

 ## Install the Polymer-CLI